To verify your voter registration status, please contact your county clerk.

 Under federal law, citizens may apply to register to vote by mailing in an a voter registration application.
 The applications are available at some public and private facilities where you live.
-Applications may also be downloaded from the Illinois State Board of Elections website.

 When you register by mail, your form must be postmarked prior to the close of registration.
 Please note that if you register by mail, with the exception of those disabled or in the military, you must vote in-person at the polling place or by in-person absentee voting the first time you vote.

 To verify your voter registration status, please please use your state's resource.